Betsy Uhler Colombo

 Jessie, a native Angeleno, has been teaching kids of all ages for the last 15 years.
 She worked for five years as a dance specialist at Temple Isaiah school and day camp in West LA where her philosophy of teaching was to intersect fun and games into all her dance classes.
 She then went on to teach world dance classes to elementary school kids in Tucson, Arizona while she completed her BA at the University of Arizona.
 Later, she discovered more variations of world music and began to experiment and teach Bollywood and Bhangra dancing.
-She has been dancing and choreographing with the Los Angeles based dance company LA Unbound for the past eight years.
+She has been dancing and choreographing with the Los Angeles based dance company LA Unbound for the past nine years.
 She is currently the director of Steve & Kate’s Camp Pasadena, a progressive and creative day camp.
-She always believes that classes should be fun, energetic with a healthy dose of silliness!
+She always believes that classes should be fun and energetic with a healthy dose of silliness!